PraseodymiumSpike/Battalion-Ideas/Battalions/Sorcerers' Stronghold.md

-# Sorcerers' Stronghold (Work-in-Progress)
+# Sorcerers' Stronghold (Failed Idea)
 ## Preface
 I once wondered if it would be interesting if you could not capture 1 King and then checkmate the other in Spartan Chess but had to actually win through Duple-Check and Mate.
 This concept is implemented in a weird way here to make it suitable for Titan's Battalion, and the Wizard and the Wile are both equivalents to the Kings despite only 1 of them being a Titan.
 If they moved like Kings and could not be captured individually, they would be too strong, so I made them weaker.
-This should be compatible with Fairy-Stockfish with a combination of `extinctionValue`, `extinctionPseudoRoyal`, `dupleCheck`, `extinctionPieceCount`, and a quirk of the way extinction works in Fairy-Stockfish.
-I hope to balance it in that way.
+I wanted to be able to balance this using Fairy-Stockfish, but it seems that won't be possible, so I'm likely not going to continue this for the time being.
 ## Pieces
 ### Wizard
 This Piece is a Titan.
 It Moves and Captures 1 Space along Rook Lines.